High blood pressure

 Causes of high blood pressure

-Whilst we may not be able to diagnose a specific cause for why someone has high blood pressure, there are certainly some lifestyle and genetic factors that can increase the risk of us developing high blood pressure.
-Some of the common risk factors of high blood pressure are:
+Doctors may not be able to diagnose a specific cause for why someone has high blood pressure, but there are certainly some lifestyle and genetic factors that can increase the risk of us developing high blood pressure.

 • Being overweight